skale-me/skale/README.md

 Create, run and deploy distributed NodeJS applications

-The skale command is the fatest and easiest way to create distributed scalable applications based on [skale-engine](https://www.npmjs.com/package/skale-engine) and then to submit them either locally or on the cloud.
+The skale command is the quickest and easiest way to create distributed scalable applications based on [skale-engine](https://www.npmjs.com/package/skale-engine) and then to submit them either locally or on the cloud.